 If you want to skip the work, you can invest in mutual funds or ETFs that focus on value investing, rather than trying to choose individual stocks yourself.

-For example, investment apps like Webull make it easy to buy ETFs for just a few dollars, and the app also offers a “Smart Advisor” feature that rebalances your portfolio for you.
+For example, investment apps like Webull make it easy to buy ETFs for just a few dollars.
+The app also offers a “Smart Advisor” feature that rebalances your portfolio for you.

 Pros and Cons of Value Investing

-Before integrating a value investing strategy into your portfolio, there are some things you’ll want to consider, especially as it relates to your own risk tolerance and performance expectations.
+Before adopting a value investing strategy, there are some things you’ll want to consider, especially as it relates to your own risk tolerance.

 Value vs. Growth Investing

 Value investing can often get confused with growth investing.
-While the two investing strategies might appear similar, there are some important nuances to consider.
+While the two strategies might appear similar, there are some important differences.

 Instead, growth investors are on the hunt for stocks that have the potential to grow rapidly.
-For example, thanks to greater consumer access to artificial intelligence, companies like NVIDIA are seeing explosive growth.
-Because AI is only just rolling out now, investors can expect companies like NVIDIA to continue to increase in value.
+For example, thanks to AI, companies like NVIDIA saw explosive growth.

-While growth investors are looking for high-growth stocks, there can be a lot more volatility and risk.
+There can be a lot more volatility and risk with growth investing.
 The stock price might be higher in anticipation of higher returns, making it hard for new investors to get started.
-And if a company fails to deliver on expectations, it can lead to precipitous declines, hanging some growth investors out to dry.
+And if a company fails to deliver, it can leave some growth investors out to dry.

-The difference between value and growth investing strategies comes down to the alignment of a company’s reward risk and reward profile to your own investment goals.
+The difference between value and growth investing comes down to aligning a company’s reward-risk profile to your own investment goals.

 FAQs